Attitude Impacts Efficiency

 The residual effect of poor management was the correlated poor performance of subordinates.
 Ultimately, the manager should lead by example, and if he has failed to motivate his employees from taking initiative, it is symptomatic of his own leadership shortcomings.

 The best ways to control cost is by acknowledging that maintenance is a continuous process.
-Consequently, solid, two-way communication between management and employees will encourage a proactive stance toward preventing problems from escalating and will motive staff to push themselves to exceed expectations.
+Consequently, solid, two-way communication between management and employees will encourage a proactive stance toward preventing problem from escalating and will motive staff to push themselves to exceed expectations.

 In closing, McKinney offered up two key points regarding maintenance: Be observant and don't procrastinate.
 If you lead by example wide-spread efficiency benefits should follow suit.